 If an asset landed in the top right corner (super risky area) of your matrix, then you definitely need SOME kind of strategy in place.
 You can assign routine inspections or implement a predictive maintenance plan that will allow you to only repair the equipment when it absolutely must be repaired.

 Reduce the Risk by Starting Small, Then Scale

 Once you’ve identified which maintenance methods might work for your assets, you can increase your chances of succeeding by starting small.
 That is, put your plan into action with just a few pieces of equipment to start.
 Monitor progress and scale your strategy from there if it proves successful.

-If you’ve decided to implement a maintenance plan, then you should consider investing in a CMMS solution if you don’t have one or are using an old outdated package.
+If you’ve decided to implement a maintenance plan, then you should consider investing in a CMMS solution (if you don’t have one or are using an old and outdated package).